geshan/geshan.github.com/posts/2019-12-31-repost-your-tech-blog.md

 ### [HashNode](https://hashnode.com/)

 Hashnode is another developer community similar to Dev.to.
 It also has many writers/bloggers writing content.
 You can start off with your own [subdomain](https://geshan.hashnode.dev) they have branded as [devblog](https://hashnode.com/devblog).
 As it is your own blog, there is no editorial process here.
 Hashnode is one of the [top ~43500 websites](https://www.alexa.com/siteinfo/hashnode.com) in the world and has a very good amount of visitors.
-You can also read and participate in [discussion](https://hashnode.com/discussions/popular) on Hashnode.
+You can also read and participate in the [communnitu](https://hashnode.com/community) on Hashnode.
 You can find the part to add canonical link at the bottom of [write a story](https://hashnode.com/create/story) page at the “Is this a republished article?” section, like shown below:

 <img class="center" src="/images/generic/loading.gif" data-echo="/images/repost-blog/04hashnode.jpg" title="Post your content to Hashnode" alt="Post your content to Hashnode with canonical link">